fdecarpentier/PlantDeath/readme.md

 # PlantDeath
+**IT ONLY WORKS WITH FIJI, NOT IMAGEJ**
-This macros allows quantification of cell death in plants stained with Evans Blue.
+-This macros allows quantification of cell death in plants stained with Evans Blue.
-Examples with Chlamydomonas cells.
-It is based on the transformation from RGB to CIE L\*a\*b\* images and selection of the b* channel.
+-It is based on the transformation from RGB to CIE L\*a\*b\* images.
 ![CIELAB](./CIELAB.png)
-IT ONLY WORKS WITH FIJI, NOT IMAGE J.
+-The dead cells are stained in blue while the living cells remains green.
+It is therfore possible to discimiate them based on theire b\* value.
+-The user can chosse options: white balance ([original macro](https://github.com/pmascalchi/ImageJ_Auto-white-balance-correction)), whatersheding, scale and minimum area.
+-Examples with Chlamydomonas cells.

 ## Original
 ![original](./input/eb.jpg)